 To combat this condition, night guards were invented.

-And does a night guard stop teeth grinding?
+So does a night guard stop teeth grinding?

 In this case, the misconception is that night guards stop the teeth from grinding.
 The truth of the matter is that bruxism is a natural occurrence whose actual cause is yet to be established.
 However, several theories regarding the cause of bruxism have been raised, one of them being stress.

 The role of a dental night guard is essential in prevention

-If you have these signs when you wake up, it is a good idea to visit your dentist as soon as possible to avoid losing your teeth, and rather speeding up your ageing process.
+If you have these signs when you wake up, it is a good idea to visit your dentist as soon as possible to avoid permanently damaging your teeth.
 The dentist will recommend a night guard for you that will effectively protect your teeth from the grinding force of your jaw movement as you sleep.